-British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 inaugural Berliner International Music Competition and The NSW Wagner Society Award for Emerging Wagner Singers.
+British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 Berliner International Music Competition and The 2017/18 NSW Wagner Society Award for Emerging Wagner Singers.
 In 2016 she won First Prize and the President's Prize at the Wagner Society Singing Competition in London and was a Royal Philharmonic Society Chilcott Award finalist.
 In 2018 Samantha was finalist for the inaugural Hong Kong International Operatic Singing Competition at Hong Kong City Hall, chaired by Dame Kiri Te Kanawa.
-Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera), 'leading a strong a vividly characterised cast,' (The Times) and bringing 'a most complete portrayal,' to her roles (Financial Times).
+Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera) and bringing 'a most complete portrayal,' to her roles (Financial Times).

 On the opera stage, Samantha made her debut in 2014 performing the role of Mrs. Coyle Owen Wingrave to critical acclaim at the Aldeburgh Festival and Edinburgh Festival, under Mark Wigglesworth.
 Her other recent roles include the title role Suor Angelica at Théâtre municipal de Fontainebleau, Donna Anna Don Giovanni for Garsington Opera and The Lord Mayor’s Appeal, Sieglinde Die Walküre with Stuart Skelton in concert in London, Agathe Der Freischütz for Blackheath Opera, Blumenmädchen Parsifal for Teatro Real Madrid under Semyon Bychkov (dir.
 Claus Guth), Erste Dame Die Zauberflöte and Donna Elvira for Garsington Opera, Dido Dido and Aeneas with the Brandenburg Sinfonia, covering Fiordiligi Cosi fan tutte for Scottish Opera, and Miss Jessel The Turn of the Screw for Glyndebourne on Tour (dir.
 Jonathan Kent).
 Further roles performed include Rosalinde Die Fledermaus, Contessa Le nozze di Figaro, Frau Fluth Die Lustigen Weiber von Windsor, Popelka in Martinů’s Comedy on the Bridge, and Micaëla Carmen.